ivdouglas/ivdouglas/README.md

 <h6>(English version)</h6>
 <h1>Hi, my name's Ivan.</h1>

-📍 - 19 years old - Ivoti, Rio Grande do Sul/RS, Brazil;
+22 years old - Ivoti, Rio Grande do Sul/RS, Brazil;

-👨🏼‍🎓 - Student of bachelor's Degree in Portuguese and German at University Instituto Ivoti/RS, Brazil;
+Student of bachelor's Degree in Portuguese and German at University Instituto Ivoti/RS, Brazil;

-👨🏽‍💻 - Programation at online-school Alura:
+Programation at online-school Alura:
-   - Frontend: HTML, CSS and JavaScript - Here, I want to follow as a web and mobile developer.
-   - Backend: JavaScript and Python🐍
+   - Dart, JSON, Flutter;

 At this time, I'm just having fun, gatting knowledgde and practing the programming lenguages.
 But, I'd like to recive an oportunity, faster as possible, to experience in prectice all of what I'm studying now and improve my habilitis as a programer.
 At the same time, increases my passion for this world of programming.